eduard-romaniuk/eventmanager/README.md

 #### Description:
 Event manager it's a social network based on users events.
 Main opportunities of user it's creating events (public/private), invite friends to events, add items to his wish list and create notes.
+In this project, I was engaged in the development of such modules as authorization and registration of users, restoration of access to the account, lists of events and calendar.

 #### Used technologies:
 * Java 8